andgordio/mockupless/docs/Courses/LayoutBasics/Style/colors.md

 </div>
 ```

-HSL also has a version with alfa channel that allows you to specify opacity:
+HSL also has a version with an alfa channel that allows you to specify opacity:

 ```html
 <div style="background-color: hsla(0, 100%, 50%, 0.3);">